These bylaws first became effective on October 31 1999, having

 have no voting rights unless as a delegate representing a Member organisation.

-shall have no other rights than those given to individual supporters.
+and non-voting.
+They shall have no other rights than those given to

-The number of Fellows at any one time shall be limited to 12.
+individual supporters.
+The number of Fellows at any one time shall normally

 - Patrons shall make a minimum donation to IVU, of such amount as